DobriyDed/docs-en/docs/pages/ingame.rst

 This is useful to advertise your discord server, remind people to abide by the rules etc

+**Note: the periodic messages are deprecated, you should use the server automation feature.
+In the future, MOTD will only be shown when players connect to the server.**

 Support tickets
 -----------------

-Players can create support tickets with the corresponding command (if enabled).
+Players can create support tickets with the corresponding "calladmin" command (if enabled).
 This is a great way for players to ask admins for some assistance, even when there is no admin currently online.

 Economy
 ---------